RameezFridie/mid-assessment-api/README.md

 - Run the command: `gradlew allureReport` (or `./gradlew allureReport` on Unix).
 - The report will be available in the `test-report` folder.
 Open `index.html` in a Chrome browser for the best viewing experience.
+- This report can be opened on a browser as a server using `gradlew allureServe` or `./gradlew allureServe`.
 ## Postman Collection

 The Postman collection employs environment variables to track all information.
 Find the required files in the